imrehorvath/avrdis/README.md

 This will install the `avrdis` executable into `/usr/local/bin` by default.

-In case you wish to install it elsewhere, you can set the DESTDIR and the PREFIX variables accordingly.
+In case you wish to install it elsewhere, you can set a different PREFIX.
 ```
-$ make install DESTDIR=~/temp/ PREFIX=.
+$ make install PREFIX=~/temp
 ```

 This will install the `avrdis` executable into `~/temp/bin`.